 I researched why the watermelon cracked on the inside.
 It was simply due to uneven or excessive watering while the fruit was ripening.
 There’s a lot of silly information out there about cracked watermelons; I’m not going to go there.

 I’m so excited to have discovered yellow watermelon because it’s delicious!

-…And this watermelon-tomato salsa with the scallops!
-Oh, yeah!
+…And this watermelon-tomato salsa with the pan seared sea scallops… Oh, yeah!